 Got an insurance lapse?
 No problem.
 Use our online liability insurance service to pay your civil penalty.
 Our system will guide you through the process and let you know if any additional information is required to clear your lapse.

-To pay the penalty, you will need the control number of the notice (form FS 5-7) you receive from NCDMV (located on the right side) and the license plate number of the vehicle associated with the insurance lapse.
-Ask your insurance provider to send form FS-1 (certificate of insurance) to prove liability coverage.
-Call (919) 715-7000 from 8 a.m. to 5 p.m., Monday through Friday to confirm we have received this form.
+To pay the penalty, you will need the control number of the insurance termination notice (form FS 5-7) that you received from NCDMV and the license plate number of the vehicle associated with the insurance lapse.
+(The control number is located on the right side of the termination notice.)

 NOTE: To avoid a lapse in coverage, make sure that you purchase your new liability coverage before you cancel your old policy.